 So what was Abhishek, a mathematician turned Silicon Valley entrepreneur, going to do for a company name?
 3.14 is an abbreviation for the very special number Pi – the ratio of a circle’s circumference to its diameter.
 The ubiquitous nature of π makes it one of the most widely known mathematical constants, both inside and outside the scientific community. ‘e’ is another symbol that shows up in unexpected places in life and mathematics as the base of the natural logarithm.
 Together they are perhaps the best known numbers that are represented by special symbols.
 But their product is shrouded in mystery.
 It is still an open question as to whether Pi * e is an algebraic or a transcendental number.
 What does this have to do with anything 314e does?
 Not much.
 314e was thought to be a cool name and we share many of the same characteristics: precise, never ending, connected, productive and memorable.

-We do know that March 14 has become a special day for us here at 314e.
+March 14th has become a special day for us here at 314e.
 In fact we celebrate this special day at 12:14 PDT on 3/14 with a company party consisting of Pizza and Pi(e)!